evansbenj/XT_WW_WZ_WY/Parse_tab_XT.md

 			if(($#unique_male_nucleotides > 0)&&($#unique_female_nucleotides > 0)){
 				# the males and females both have variation
 				# need to check if there are unique SNPs in males (e.g. females are WW and WZ and males are ZZ, WY, and ZY)
-				# figure out which SNPs are uniquely male and then check if any males are homoz for these SNPs
+				# figure out which SNPs are uniquely male and then check if any males are homoz for these SNPs, which should not be possible
 				# but also allow for all females to be WW and all males to be ZZ and ZY
 				$not_Y=0;
 				$diverged=0;